EHBE(LEGAL) - SPECIAL PROGRAMS: BILINGUAL EDUCATION/ESL

 A district may join with one or more other districts to provide the required bilingual education or special language programs.
 The availability of the programs shall be publicized throughout the districts involved.

-A district may allow a nonresident LEP student to enroll in or attend its bilingual education or special language programs if the student's district of residence does not provide an appropriate program.
+A district may allow a nonresident emergent bilingual student to enroll in or attend its bilingual education or special language programs if the student's district of residence does not provide an appropriate program.
 The tuition for the student shall be paid by the district in which the student resides.

 Education Code 29.059; 19 TAC 89.1205(e)